 Unbundling can help you answer many of these questions!

 Most hearing aids are sold with a bundled price structure.
-Essentially, they’re marked up an undisclosed amount, and you’re told that all services are included.
+Essentially, they’re marked up an undisclosed amount, and you’re told that all services like hearing tests are included.
 But they don’t tell you what those services are, how much the hearing aids are marked up, or what the services would cost if you bought them separately.
 The markup is usually a percentage of the wholesale hearing aid cost (sometimes as much as 300%!).
 But that means that you’re paying a different price for the same service depending on the wholesale price of the hearing aid.

 At Link Audiology, our hearing aids are unbundled.
 We separate the cost of our services out from the hearing aid cost.
 The price for those services is based on our costs and is compared with Medicare and insurance rates for the same services, to make sure our rates are fair and comparable.
 So you see the actual list price of your hearing aids and the cost of hearing aid fitting and maintenance.
 We do this because we believe in being as fair and transparent as possible with our patients.
 It also allows us to bill some of those services to your insurance, depending on your insurance plan, effectively minimizing your out-of-pocket costs.
 You can then decide to pay for services at each visit or opt to purchase one of our hearing aid care plans.